cosmos/iavl/docs/node/node.md

 // Node represents a node in a Tree. type Node struct {
 	key       []byte // key for the node. value     []byte // value of leaf node.
-If inner node, value = nil hash          []byte	// hash of above field and left node's hash, right node's hash nodeKey       *NodeKey	// node key of the nodeDB leftNodeKey   *NodeKey	// node key of the left child rightNodeKey  *NodeKey	// node key of the right child size          int64		// number of leaves that are under the current node.
-Leaf nodes have size = 1 leftNode      *Node		// pointer to left child rightNode     *Node		// pointer to right child subtreeHeight int8		// height of the node.
-Leaf nodes have height 0 }
+If inner node, value = nil version   int64  // The version of the IAVL that this node was first added in. height    int8   // The height of the node.
+Leaf nodes have height 0 size      int64  // The number of leaves that are under the current node.
+Leaf nodes have size = 1 hash      []byte // hash of above field and leftHash, rightHash leftHash  []byte // hash of left child leftNode  *Node  // pointer to left child rightHash []byte // hash of right child rightNode *Node  // pointer to right child persisted bool   // persisted to disk
+}
 ```